Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

    - Sales are lowest in MAY and DECEMBER with total quantity sold of 12,500 for both for the two year periods.
    - The month of JULY had the highest sales of 30,000pcs of shirt sold in the Year 2023 and the month of JUNE also had the highest number of units sold with 30,000pcs of GLOVES sold in the Year 2024.
    - FEBRUARY AND JUNE are the top most selling months with total quantity sold of 50,000pcs for both for the two year periods.
+   - SHIRTS AND GLOVES have the HIGHEST AVERAGE SALES PER PRODUCT with a figure oF 8.33 followed by HAT with an AVERAGE SALES of 8PCS
 2. Regional Performance
    - The SOUTHERN REGION had the highest quantity sold with 122,500pcs for the two Year periods(2023&2024) and highest Revenue of 4,675,000 for the two Year periods(2023&2024).
    - SHOES, HATS AND SOCKS were the products sold in the Southern Region for the two Year periods(2023&2024).